 In reality, a correctly sized snowboard could fall anywhere between your collarbone and forehead.
 So what else goes into sizing a board besides your height?
-Rider weight, boot size, and board use will all play a role.
+Rider weight, boot size, terrain and board use will all play a role.

 Your board doesn’t care how tall you are.
 What really matters is how much you weigh.
 Each board will have a weight range, and within that range, the board will perform as designed.
 This doesn’t mean that you can’t buy a board below or above your weight range.
 If you fall below the weight range, the board will be a bit stiffer, and if you’re above the weight range, it will be a bit softer.
 When looking at the same model of board, shorter boards will have lower weight ranges while longer boards will have higher weight ranges.
+Using weight as a factor in learning your snowboard size will lead to picking the best snowboard for your boarding style and provide the overall best ride quality.

 What you plan to do with the board will also factor into the size board you select.
 If you plan to spend most of your time in the park or pipe, a shorter board will probably better meet your needs.
 A shorter board will be more maneuverable as you move through the park, and have a lower swing weight, making it easier to spin the board.